×

 What are the visa & residency requirements in Russia?

 "In order to visit Russia, foreign citizens must obtain a visa from a Russian embassy or consulate prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and other documents depending on the type of visa.
 In order to obtain residency in Russia, foreign citizens must apply for a residence permit.
 The process of applying for a residence permit involves submitting an application form, a valid passport, a passport-sized photograph, and other documents depending on the type of residence permit.
-Additionally, applicants must provide proof of financial stability, proof of health insurance, and proof of accommodation in Russia," mentioned an expat living in Russia.
+Additionally, applicants must provide proof of financial stability, proof of health insurance, and proof of accommodation in Russia," said an expat in Russia.

 Are healthcare and health insurance expensive in Russia?